RRZE-HPC/MD-Bench/log/MB/logbook/Logbook.md

     * wrap in CAS or atomicAdd
       * many threads (possibly all at once) competing for changing one memory address (where `n_ghosts` variable is stored)

-Due to all of these challenges porting this method to CUDA in the conventional way will most likely yield poor performance.
+Due to all of these challenges porting this method to CUDA in the without changes to the control flow will most likely yield poor performance.

 ## Whole application scaling behaviour after parallelizing

 In order to extend runtimes (and therefore dampen the effects of random fluctuations) we increase the workload by increasing the length of our simulation from 200 to 2000 timesteps.
 Additionally a larger domain size with up to 1048576 atoms (instead of before 131072) is tested.
+The workload is therefore 80 times as larges as before.

 The runtimes for default runs (32 threads per block) are now:
 * A40: